Skip to main content

 Each ledger type supports a set of operations, which can be invoked with

-The read, and write operations of the Cell type has syntactic sugar.
+The read and write operations of the Cell type have syntactic sugar.
 If x is a Cell field in the ledger, then you may write

-The increment and decrement operations of type Counter type also has syntactic sugar.
+The read, increment, and decrement operations of type Counter type also have syntactic sugar.
 If c is a Counter field in the ledger, then you may write

 A comprehensive list of operations can be found in the Compact ledger data type documentation.